dlwong/Password-Recovery-BE/README.md

 - `config/` - This folder contains configuration for passport as well as a central location for configuration/environment variables.
 - `routes/` - This folder contains the route definitions for our API.
 - `models/` - This folder contains the schema definitions for our Mongoose models.

+## Error Handling

+In `routes/api/index.js`, we define a error-handling middleware for handling Mongoose's `ValidationError`.
+This middleware will respond with a 422 status code and format the response to have [error messages the clients can understand](https://github.com/gothinkster/realworld/blob/master/API.md#errors-and-status-codes)

+## Authentication

+Requests are authenticated using the `Authorization` header with a valid JWT.
+We define two express middlewares in `routes/auth.js` that can be used to authenticate requests.
+The `required` middleware configures the `express-jwt` middleware using our application's secret and will return a 401 status code if the request cannot be authenticated.
+The payload of the JWT can then be accessed from `req.payload` in the endpoint.
+The `optional` middleware configures the `express-jwt` in the same way as `required`, but will *not* return a 401 status code if the request cannot be authenticated.

 Brought to you by Thinkster